sarthaksiddha/Trends-in-Startups/README.md

 # Trends-in-Startups
+A CODEACADEMY PROJECT-
 Research on a random data as a reporter on 'Tech-Crunch'

 Howdy!
 It’s your first day as a TechCrunch reporter.
 Your first task is to write an article on the rising trends in the startup world.